DETAILED ACTION

 Response to Arguments

-Applicant’s representative then states that the Applicant has claimed a specific technical solution that solves specific technical problems.
+Applicant’s representative again states that the Applicant has claimed a specific technical solution that solves specific technical problems.
 The present application describes a specific technical problem related to "when a first financial institution that is a member of a payment network wants to make a payment to a second financial institution that is not a member of the payment network," as stated in paragraph [0012].
 Applicant’s representative argues that claims 1-20 recite additional elements that integrate the alleged Judicial Exception into a practical application.
+Applicant’s representative also argues that the Examiner fails to analyze the claims as a whole.

 In response, the claims still fail to recite technological implementation details of how the claimed functions are being realized.
 Claims of this nature are almost always found to be ineligible for patenting under Section 101."
 Beteiro, LLC V. DraftKings Inc., 104 F.4th 1350, 1356 (Fed.
 Cir.
 2024).
 The specification does not even provide details of a specific architecture or means or structures or specific computer executed modules for performing the claimed functions.
 Taken claim 1 as an example, claim 1 now recites an improvement to the business of: